NikKowPHP/social-brain/chapters/chapter-10.md

 She has successfully created the neurochemical conditions for a productive conversation to occur.

 ---
-> ### **Neuro-Toolkit: Three Phrases That Can Save a Conversation**
->
-> In a high-stress moment, you won't remember the theory.
-Memorize these three pocket scripts.
-They are lifelines that execute the Hijack Emergency Protocol for you.
->
-> 1.  **"Help me understand what's most important here for you."** (This is a perfect Empathy Switch that also rewards Status).
-> 2.  **"It sounds like you feel [X].
-Is that right?"** (This is a perfect Playback that validates the feeling without agreeing to the content).
-> 3.  **"This is clearly important.
-Let's pause for a moment and make sure we get this right."** (This is a perfect way to Regulate your own system and Restore Autonomy to both parties).
----

 > ### **Neuro-Toolkit: Hard Mode Communication**
 >
 > A reader will inevitably ask: "But what if the other person is a manipulative actor who won't reciprocate?"
 It's a critical question.
 The toolkit is not about "fixing" other people.
 It's about conducting yourself skillfully, even when the other orchestra refuses to play.
 When facing a bad-faith actor, your goal changes from connection to self-preservation and clarity.